heutagogy/HeutagogyMobileApp/README.md

 ### Tips

-* Enable keyboard input in order to use R-R shortcut for reloading
+* Enable keyboard input in emulator manager in order to use R-R shortcut for reloading
 * Open debeloper menu: `adb shell input keyevent KEYCODE_MENU`
 * Use "Debug JS Remotely" to see the logs in `http://localhost:8081/debugger-ui`